evroom/MMM-MPlayer/README.md

 If payload == 0 then START_STREAM_CYCLE else STOP_STREAM_CYCLE.
 Requirement for the moment, is that MMM-MPlayer needs to have page index 0, so it needs to be the first page in the config.

+## Known issues
+- When streaming a network camera using RTSP, it has been reported that the stream may lag or even freeze.
+It is not clear yet if this is a limitation of the Raspberry Pi or that the RTSP stream is causing this.

 ## Known bugs
 - When using 1 stream in 1 window, the positioning is not always correct.
 Restart of MM may be necessary.
 - When using 2 streams in 1 window, the positioning is not correct when cycling through the streams.